Oudna Airfield

-Oudna Airfield is an abandoned World War II military airfield in Tunisia, which was located approximately 7 km southwest of La Mohammedia, 14 km south-southwest of Tunis It was used by the United States Army Air Force Twelfth Air Force during the North African Campaign as a heavy B-17 Flying Fortress bomber airfield.
-Known units assigned were:
+Oudna Airfield is an abandoned World War II military airfield in Tunisia, located approximately 7 km southwest of La Mohammedia, 14 km south-southwest of Tunis.
+It was used by the United States Army Air Force Twelfth Air Force during the North African Campaign as a heavy B-17 Flying Fortress bomber airfield.
+The units known to be assigned here were: